neufeld/AXIOME3/README.md

 	--classifier <PATH_TO_YOUR_CLASSIFIER_FILE>
 ```

-2. Run luigi pipeline to generate summary file for you to examine it
+2. Run luigi pipeline to generate summary file for you to examine it.

 ```
 python 16S_pipeline.py Summarize --local-scheduler
 ```

-3. Generate configuration file again (to specify other options)
+3. Generate configuration file again (to specify other options).

 ```
 python luigi_config_generator.py \